onecx/onecx-local-env-cli/README.md

 ## Menu entries
 You can create menu entries, that will appear under a new "Custom Applications" top menu in the sidebar.
 The appId will be used as the unique identifier for the entry.
+When providing custom roles, these roles will be applied for this "Custom Applications" entry as well as for the created entry itself.

 # Commands